alexanderkozlenko/http-request-compression/.github/DOCUMENTATION.md

 The default compression format is Brotli with fastest compression level.

-The default set of Content-Type MIME types to compress:
+The default set of Content-Type media types to compress:
 - `application/xml` - XML file format
 - `application/json` - JSON file format